5.0 / 162+ Google Reviews

 Nothing worse than hot air coming from your AC in Texas summer.
 Here are the most common causes and what to do about them.

 You walk inside expecting cool relief, but your AC is blowing hot air.
-In Grapevine's summer heat, this isn't just annoying—it's a crisis.
+In North Texas summer heat, this isn't just annoying—it's a crisis.
+Last week we had three emergency calls in one day: a frozen coil in Southlake, a failed compressor in Colleyville, and a thermostat mishap in Keller (the easiest fix of the bunch).
 Let's diagnose the problem.

 1. Thermostat Is Set to "Heat" or "On"